-Labour's Vaccine Queue Jumping Conspiracy Ignored Real Queue Jumping Labour MP
+Labour MP's Vaccine Queue Jumping Conspiracy Theory Ignored Real Queue Jumping Labour Shadow Minister

 Shadow Health Minister Rosena Allin-Khan had to delete the tweet in the early hours of yesterday morning after sharing a fabricated rumour that vaccine Minister Nadhim Zahawi secretly received vaccines for himself and his family in Wandsworth this weekend.
 Zahawi had not received the vaccine.
 At the same time, the handful of Labour MPs who shared the fake news also deleted their tweets.
-Barbara Keeley, Karl Turner, and Jo Platt had joined in the unsubstantiated pile on…
+Barbara Keeley, Karl Turner, and former Leigh MP Jo Platt had joined in the unsubstantiated pile on…

-That Allin-Khan, a registered doctor, amplified this untrue rumour, makes it even worse.
-The General Medical Council does not tend to look favourably upon doctors who go around sharing rumours they hear about patients…
+Sharing any information about a patient is bad enough.
+That Allin-Khan, a registered doctor who works at the Wandsworth hospital in her story, amplified this untrue rumour, makes it even worse.
+The General Medical Council does not tend to look favourably upon doctors who go around sharing rumours they hear about their own hospital’s supposed patients…

 Dr Allin-Khan then tweeted and subsequently deleted a half hearted apology.
 No doubt LOTO was not impressed with its tone…